Public Ancillary Funds

 Professional Estate Planning for You

 A PAF is just one of the various options open to people who wish to give charitably through their Will.
-If you are interested in charitable giving under your Will, or if you simply wish to discuss your estate planning further, please contact a member of our experienced Wills, Trusts and Estate Planning Team at Bell Legal Group on 07 5597 3366 or complete the ‘Contact Us‘ form below.
+If you are interested in charitable giving under your Will, or if you simply wish to discuss your estate planning further, please contact a member of our experienced team at Bell Legal Group on 07 5597 3366 or complete the ‘Contact Us‘ form below.

 This publication was written by Josephine Vernon a solicitor with Bell Legal group.
 It is for information only is not legal advice nor should it be treated as such.